apify/crawlee/docs/guides/getting_started.md

 <a href="https://my.apify.com/sign-up" target="_blank">sign-up page</a>
 and create one, if you haven't already.
 Don't forget to verify your email.
 Without it, you won't be able to run any projects.

-Once you're in, you might by prompted by our in-app help to walk through a step-by-step guide into some of our new features.
+Once you're in, you might be prompted by our in-app help to walk through a step-by-step guide into some of our new features.
 Feel free to finish that, if you'd like, but once you're done, click on the **Actors** tab in the left menu.
 You might be tempted to go directly to Crawlers, because what the heck are **Actors**, right?
 Bear with me, **Actors** are the tool that you really want!
 To read more about them, see: [What is an Actor](./whatisanactor).

 ### Creating a new project
 In the page that shows after clicking on Actors in the left menu, choose **Create new**.
 Give it a name in the form that opens, let's say, `my-new-actor`.
 Disregard all the available options for now and save your changes.